 Author Willy Wilkinson shared his experiences as a trans man through excerpts from his recent memoir to kick off the 11th annual TRANSforming Gender Conference on campus.
 His poems explore many topics: hate crimes committed against trans individuals, differences in the trans experience between countries, surgery scars and the importance of self-affirmation.

 Along with the selected verses, Wilkinson explained many of the systemic barriers to trans individuals, such as the denial of health care services regarding both gender and non-related services.
+Access to transgender healthcare services is a fundamental right of trans individuals.

 “[Establishing] our right to exist in public space is part of the work,” Wilkinson said.